La Matanza: Rebellion

 In the late hours of 22 January 1932, thousands of peasants in the western part of the country, armed with sticks, machetes, and "poor-quality" shotguns, rose up in rebellion against Hernández Martínez's regime.
 According to General José Tomás Calderón, an estimated 70,000 to 80,000 rebels were involved in the uprising.

 Rebels led by Francisco Sánchez (Salvadoran revolutionary)|Francisco Sánchez attacked telegraph offices, their primary target, in Juayúa at 11:00 p.m. and eventually took control of the city due to a lack of a military presence.
-The rebels attacked the home of Emilio Radaelli, a coffee merchant referred to as the "richest man in town," and assassinated him, along with his son and wife, who was also raped.
+The rebels attacked the home of Emilio Radaelli, a coffee merchant referred to as the "richest man in town", and assassinated him, along with his son and wife, who was also raped.
 Radaelli's house and two of his stores were burned, with many more stores being looted.
 Colonel Mateo Vaquero was also killed by the rebels and several civilians were tortured and murdered.
 Miguel Call, the mayor of Izalco, Rafael Castro Cármaco, a politician from Chalchuapa, and General Rafael Rivas, the military commander of Tacuba, were also killed by the rebels.

-Businesses and homes were destroyed by rebels, with the total property damage inflicted being estimated at around SVC₡300,000 (approximately USD$120,000 in 1932).
+Businesses and homes were destroyed by rebels, with the total property damage inflicted being estimated at around SVC₡300,000 (approximately US$120,000 in 1932).
 Much of the damage was inflicted against property owned by wealthy individuals and families.
 Eventually, the rebels captured the towns of Colón, Juayúa, Nahuizalco, Salcoatitán, Sonzacate, and Tacuba.
 Additionally, Pipil rebels led by Feliciano Ama supported the communist rebels and captured the town of Izalco on 23 January.
-Ama was an influential indigenous leader in Izalco, and believed that joining the rebellion would help him gain political office.
+Ama was an influential Indigenous leader in Izalco, and believed that joining the rebellion would help him gain political office.
 Meanwhile, the majority of the Pipil rebels were sympathetic to the communists' ideals, and believed that they possessed a "secret weapon or magic" which would assure victory.